THE CALIFORNIA TELECONNECT FUND IS UNDER REVIEW BY THE PUC.

 In recent years, changes have been proposed to the Teleconnect Fund that are disadvantageous to community-based organizations.
 Our team has worked closely with the CalNonprofits to defend important aspects of the program.
 (For more information about CalNonprofits and their work on this program, see their website.)

 The way CTF works is simple: A small surcharge is applied to all California telecommunications bills.
-This surcharge is set at 1.08%, meaning that $1.08 of every $100 in intrastate charges is allocated into the Fund.
+This surcharge is set at 0.78%, meaning that for every $100 in intrastate charges, and allocation of 78 cents goes into the Fund.
 (The surcharge changes periodically.)

 The collected funds are then made available to offset the programmatic telecommunications and internet expenses of certain qualifying organizations.
 In general, schools, hospitals, health clinics, libraries and community-based organizations with programs in education, health delivery and job training can apply for the discount.